tbarbette/fastclick/README.md

 Getting help
 ------------
-Use the github issue tracker (https://github.com/tbarbette/fastclick/issues) or contact tom.barbette at ulg.ac.be if you encounter any problem.
+Use the github issue tracker (https://github.com/tbarbette/fastclick/issues) or contact barbette at kth.se if you encounter any problem.

 Please do not ask FastClick-related problems on the vanilla Click mailing list.
 If you are sure that your problem is Click related, post it on vanilla Click's